 - You can stop playing the sound, or mute either the left or right Airpod.
 This is useful if you’ve only lost a single Airpod.
 You don’t want this sound to blast in your ear, trust us.

 Look around your house or the spot where you last remember using the AirPods.
 This loud noise should help you locate them.
-In case you dropped your AirPods in different locations, and you only find one of them, put the Airpod you found back in the case because it won’t alarm, and use the same steps to locate the other one.
+If you dropped your AirPods in different locations and only find one of them, place the located Airpod back in the case, so it doesn’t alarm, then use the same steps to look for the other one.

 If your AirPods appeared as a gray dot on the Find my iPhone app, you’ve got a problem.
-This will only show you their last location, i.e. the location where they were last connected to your iPhone or another device.
+This status only shows their last location, i.e., the location where they last connected to your iPhone or another device.

-Your lost AirPods may be out of juice; if the battery is empty they can’t be found.
+- Your lost AirPods may be out of juice; if the battery is dead, they can’t be found.
 Also, they could be out of range.
 The range where you can find them is in a close radius of your Apple device to which they are connected (Bluetooth range).

 Frequently Asked Questions

 Can I block my stolen AirPods from being used?